Why do some Christians celebrate Christmas on 7 January?

 When Christmas moved in Britain

 Great Britain, Ireland, and the American colonies did not adopt the new calendar until 1752, but which time the calendar was then out of synch by yet another day.
-That year, Wednesday, 2 September, was followed by Thursday, 14 September 1752, and twelve days were dropped.
+That year, Wednesday, 2 September, was followed by Thursday, 14 September 1752, and eleven days were dropped.
 From that time, 7 January was known as 'Old Christmas Day'.

 Christmas on Foula